dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 ### 4.3.
 Step 3: Dockerfile and the docker image

-- Create an Artifact Registry repository in GCP and push the Docker image to the registry.
-  - **main.tf** - Terraform configuration for creating the Artifact Registry repository
   - **Dockerfile:** Configuration for building the Docker image
 - Run `gcloud auth configure-docker` to authenticate Docker to the Artifact Registry
 - Run `docker build -t [HOSTNAME]/[PROJECT-ID]/[REPOSITORY]/[IMAGE]:[TAG] .` to build and tag the Docker image